haydengit/Tweaking/Privacy & Security Folder/README.md

 ## -> HERE WILL BE POSTED IMPORTANT APPS/TOOLS TO USE TO HAVE MAXIMUM SECURITY AND PRIVACY IN YOUR CYBER SESSION ##

-- CyberSecurity: Computer security, cybersecurity or information technology security is the protection of computer systems and networks from the theft of or damage to their hardware, software, or electronic data, as well as from the disruption or misdirection of the
+- [Security](https://en.wikipedia.org/wiki/Computer_security): Computer security, cybersecurity or
+information technology security is the protection of computer systems and networks from the theft of or damage to their hardware, software, or electronic data, as well as from the disruption or misdirection of the